Paving Matroids: Defining Equations and Associated Varieties: Preliminaries

 Computing the saturation of ideals can be very challenging.
 Our aim is to explore alternative methods for computing $I_{M}$.
 In particular, we will focus on the family of paving matroids; see \cite{Oxley,welsh2010matroid}.

 \begin{definition}[Paving matroid]\normalfont A rank $n$ matroid $M$ is called \textit{paving} if every circuit of $M$ has a size of either $n$ or $n+1$.
 In this case, we refer to it as an \textit{$n$-paving matroid}.
 Every paving matroid is entirely characterized by its circuits of size $n$.
-We fix the following notions for an $n$-paving matroid: \begin{itemize} \item We define a \textit{hyperplane} as a maximal subset of elements in $M$, with a size of at least $n$, where every subset of $n$ elements forms a circuit.
+We fix the following notions for an $n$-paving matroid: \begin{itemize} \item We define a \textit{dependent hyperplane} as a maximal subset of elements in the ground set of $M$, with a size of at least $n$, where every subset of $n$ elements forms a circuit.
 For the special case where $n=3$, we simply call them \textit{lines}.
-We denote the set of all hyperplanes of $M$ by $\mathcal{L}_M$.
+We denote the set of all dependent hyperplanes of $M$ by $\mathcal{L}_M$.